 What content can I watch in Dolby Atmos?

 As with any new format, when it first launched, there wasn't a lot of Dolby Atmos content around.
 One of the first movies to be released with an Atmos soundtrack was Transformers: Age of Extinction.
-Luckily films with Atmos have progressed since then, in both quality and quantity.
-Many Blu-rays on the shelves will have an Atmos soundtrack - so check your collection.
+Luckily films with Atmos have greatly progressed since then, in both quality and quantity.
+Many 4K and standard Blu-rays on the shelves will have an Atmos soundtrack - so check your collection.

-BT TV has also added Atmos to its 4K Ultra HD sports channel.
-Live sports will be shown with the added height from 2017, but to get it you'll need to have the BT YouView+ 4K Ultra HD set-top box.
+BT TV offers Atmos through its 4K Ultra HD sports channel.
+Live sports have been shown with the added height since 2017, but to get it you need to have the BT YouView+ 4K Ultra HD set-top box.